 4. Select “Temporary Windows installation files” and click “OK” to delete.

-Complete these steps and try running the upgrade again via Windows Update, or create bootable media using the Media Creation Tool if you are upgrading via USB.
+Complete these steps and try to perform the upgrade again via Windows Update or create bootable media again with the Media Creation Tool if you are performing an upgrade via USB.